 Leikanger hydropower project

-Lundin Energy have a 50 percent interest in the Leikanger river run off hydropower project north of Bergen in western Norway.
+Lundin Energy has a 50 percent interest in the Leikanger run-of-river hydropower project north of Bergen in western Norway.
 The power plant is operated by Sognekraft AS who owns the remaining 50 percent.
-The first phase of development started producing power in June 2020 and benefits from the water of the river system of Grindselvi.
-A second phase of development will be completed by mid 2021 and will connect to the river system of Henjaelvi through a 6.5 km tunnel.
-The capacity of the plant is 77 MW and yearly production will be 208 GWh per annum gross once fully operational.
+The hydropower project became fully operational in March 2021, with power produced from 8 river inlets from the two river systems Grindselvi and Henjaelvi.
+The capacity of the plant is 77 MW and yearly production will be 208 GWh per annum gross.

 Power from shore